-It’s not news that the average age of the American farmer continues to rise.
-The average farmer is 57 (57.8 in Illinois) years old, according to the USDA.
+The average age of the American farmer continues to rise, now at 57 years old, according to the USDA.
 A growing share are past retirement age.

 Challenges for Farmers

-Farmers face similar financial challenges as small business owners.
-It can be difficult to visualize retirement with confidence.
-Many farmers work past age 65 because the work is such an ingrained part of their identity.
+Farmers face similar financial challenges as small business owners—it can be difficult to visualize retirement with confidence.
+Many farmers work past age 65 because the work is ingrained into their identity.

-It is important for farmers to acknowledge feelings about loss of control, identity and mortality.
-Addressing these concerns and creating a retirement plan with those concerns in mind allows you to focus on the necessary financial planning.
+Farmers must acknowledge feelings about loss of control, identity and mortality.
+Addressing these concerns and creating a retirement plan with those concerns in mind allow you to focus on the necessary plans and goals.

 Farmers should evaluate retirement goals, such as:

-In other words, how much money will you need for retirement?
-Some financial advisors suggest having saved eight times your pre-retirement income as a safety net.
-If you are passing the farm to the next generation, having a plan laid out can prevent unnecessary taxes and gives other family members peace of mind.
+How much money will you need for retirement?
+Some financial advisors suggest saving eight times your pre-retirement income as a safety net.
+If you are passing the farm to the next generation, a detailed plan can prevent unnecessary taxes and gives other family members peace of mind.